hellpig/Shors-Algorithm/README.md

 # Shor's Algorithm
 Use NumPy instead of Qiskit to simulate a quantum computer to perform Shor's algorithm on any suitable integer.
-I used NumPy because I found a bug with Qiskit.
+I used NumPy because I found a bug in Qiskit.
 Regardless, testing Qiskit with NumPy has allowed me to greatly understand the math of quantum computers!

 Each Python file is standalone. **See the comments at the top of each file!**
 * **shor.py**: simulates the quantum computer to perform Shor's algorithm